 A trade purpose must be provided for both surface water and groundwater trade applications in order to inform market prices for different trade products.
-However, the trade purpose will not be considered in DPE -Water's hydrogeological assessment of the trade application.
+However, the trade purpose will not be considered in NSW DCCEEW's hydrogeological assessment of the trade application.

-What does 'Licence owned by/associated with Water Broker' mean and why is this required?
+What does 'Licence owned by/associated with Water Broker' mean?